xeBuz/Flask-Validator/README.md

 ## Message Exception

-The fouth parameter allow a custom message exception, with a few variables available
+The fourth parameter allow a custom message exception, with a few variables available

 - `old_value`: value previous to the modification
 - `new_value`: value provided (with the error)